wbushey/wbushey.github.io/_posts/2012-09-24-data-centers-arent-energy-efficent-where-did-that-come-from.md

 title: Data centers aren't energy efficent?
 Where did that come from?
 author: bill
 layout: post
+redirect_from:
-permalink: /2012/09/data-centers-arent-energy-efficent-where-did-that-come-from/
+  - /2012/09/data-centers-arent-energy-efficent-where-did-that-come-from/
 categories:
-  - Tech Policy
+  - tech-policy
 ---
 This morning I ran across a couple of articles -
 [a piece on the electricity usage of data centers][1] by James Glanz of the New